Seattle–Tacoma International Airport: Airfield

 The three parallel runways run nearly north–south, west of the passenger terminal, and are 8500 to 11900 ft long.
-In 2018, the airport averaged 1,233 aircraft operations per day, 99% being commercial flights, 1% air taxi operations, and less than 1% transient general aviation and military.
+In calendar year 2023, the airport had 422,508 aircraft operations, or 1,158 per day: 99% commercial, <1% air taxi, <1% general aviation, and <1% military.

 A new control tower was built beginning in 2001 and opened in November 2004, at the cost of $26 million.
 The floor of the new tower's control cab is 233 ft above ground level; the tower's overall height including antennas is 269 ft.
 The cab has 850 sqft of space and was designed to support operation by ten controllers, with possible future expansion up to 15.
 The site and construction method of the tower were designed to maximize the visibility and efficacy of radar systems.
 The airport's original control tower, built in the 1950s, is now part of the passenger terminal and used as a ramp control tower after being repaired from damage caused by the 2001 Nisqually earthquake.

 A recurring problem at the airport is the misidentification of the westernmost taxiway, Taxiway Tango, as a runway.
 A large "X" has been placed on the north end of the taxiway, but many aircraft have landed on the taxiway.
 The FAA issued an alert notice dated from August 27, 2009, to September 24, 2009, urging airplanes about taking precautions such as REILs and other visual cues while landing from the north.

 In 2007, the airport became the first to implement an avian radar system providing 24-hour monitoring of wildlife activity across the airfield.
-This pilot program, designed and implemented with the assistance of the University of Illinois Center of Excellence for Airport Technology (CEAT), was intended to decrease potentially fatal incidents involving collisions with birds and to provide a test bed for the implementation of the technology in the US, which was expected to begin in 2009.
+This pilot program, designed and implemented with the assistance of the University of Illinois Center of Excellence for Airport Technology (CEAT), was intended to decrease potentially fatal incidents involving collisions with birds and to provide a test bed for the implementation of the technology in the United States, which was expected to begin in 2009.
 The technology is part of a strategy to reduce the presence of wildlife on the airfield.

+Other facilities

-The Seattle office of the National Weather Service operates a weather station at the airport, with a temperature gauge between the center and eastern runways.
+The Seattle office of the National Weather Service (NWS) operates a weather station at the airport, with a temperature gauge between the center and eastern runways.
 The airport has served as Seattle's official weather recording location since 1945.

+As of April 2023, Sea-Tac has over 23,000 total workers, including 400 to 500 customs agents and 850 TSA security officers.
+The airport has 3,800 cameras that are monitored from a control center staffed by Port of Seattle Airport Operations personnel.
+A separate control center monitors the baggage handling system at Sea-Tac, which includes 10 mi of conveyor belts and handled 14.5 million pieces in 2022.
+Sea-Tac is the first major airport in the U.S. to use filters to remove per- and polyfluoroalkyl substances from its firefighting foam, which had sickened firefighters and workers.